GSA/digitalgov.gov/content/news/2016/04/2016-04-06-three-teams-using-the-draft-u-s-web-design-standards-talk-about-their-experiences.md

 ---
 slug: three-teams-using-the-draft-u-s-web-design-standards-talk-about-their-experiences
 date: 2016-04-06 14:46:02 -0400
-title: Three Teams Using the Draft U.S. Web Design Standards Talk about Their Experiences
+title: "Three Teams Using the Draft U.S. Web Design Standards Talk about Their Experiences"
 summary: "In the five months since we launched the Draft U.S. Web Design Standards, over a dozen government websites have begun to use it."

 expirydate: "2024-10-09"